pgManage/pgManage/README.md

 ####Licensing

-If you like some or all of Postage's functionality and the current license won't suit your needs, alternative licensing is available for a small fee.
-Please call for details.
-817-503-9545
+If you like some or all of Postage's functionality and the current license won't suit your needs, commercial licensing is available starting at $99.
+Please call Justin at Workflow Products, 817-503-9545 for details.

 Copyright 2016 Workflow Products LLC